-One of the aims of the Freedom of Information Act 2000 (FOIA) is that public authorities, including all maintained schools/academies, should be clear and proactive about the information they will make public.
+One of the aims of the Freedom of Information Act 2000 (FOIA) is that public authorities, including all maintained schools, should be clear and proactive about the information they will make public.
+Therefore, all schools are required to produce a Publication Scheme that specifies the classes of information which the school publishes or intends to publish.